AzureAD/microsoft-authentication-library-for-js/lib/msal-core/samples/quickStart/Readme.txt

 - In a command prompt, run npm install

 Running the sample
-- In a command prompt, run �node server.js�
+- In a command prompt, run "node server.js"

 - Navigate to http://localhost:1530 with the browser of your choice

-- In the web page, click on the �Login� button
+- In the web page, click on the "Login" button